openebs-archive/openebs-docs/docs/FAQ.md

 Performance tests on release v.0.5.2 shows acceptable performance, but additional efforts are ongoing to improve performance.
 OpenEBS will soon implement many changes to improve performance elsewhere in the stack and much more is coming via the cStor storage engine.

-## What are the minimum requirements?
-What are the supported container orchestrators?
+## What are the minimum requirements and supported container orchestrators?

 OpenEBS is currently tightly integrated into Kubernetes.
 Support for Docker Swarm is something OpenEBS is looking at in future releases.